Technoguyfication/SkyrimTogether-Egg/README.md

 - To update an existing server to the latest version, use the "Reinstall server" function from within the panel.
 - Due to technical limitations, the Egg only installs the latest version of the mod.
 This Egg would require significant changes to support older versions.
+- This Egg ONLY works on x86_64 platforms.
+I'm aware the mod supports ARM64, but this Egg does not.

 ## Warning and Disclaimer